 When you hire a development company, on the other hand, you’re working with established teams that are doubly accountable to your product…

 1. because they care about the code they produce and how it’s perceived by you and their fellow team members.

 And 2. because their livelihood depends on it– doing great work is what keeps them employed (and with PTO, insurance, and etc).

 When you work with an outside development team, YOU are the “greener pastures,” and you get treated that way.

 If you hire the right software development company, you get high-performing teams that have more experience and more motivation to build a better product.

-Simply put, when you hire an outside development team, you get better work with less risk, you get better teams with less stress, and you get a better product in less time.
+Simply put, when you’re hiring developers, your best bet is an outside development team.
+You get better work with less risk; you get better teams with less stress, and you get a better product in less time.

 So, hiring a great dev company is like…